PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Evaluation

 \subsubsection{Onboard\_test\_2}

-The states estimate from our PL-EVIO are used for feedback control of the quadrotor which is commanded to track a screw pattern shown in Fig.\ref{first_image}.
+The states estimate from our PL-EVIO are used for feedback control of the quadrotor which is commanded to track a screw pattern shown in Fig.\ref{screw}.
 The quadrotor follows this trajectory ten times continuously during the experiment.
 The 1000-HZ onboard state estimates of our PL-EVIO enable real-time feedback control of the quadrotor.
 The ground truth is obtained from VICON.
-The details of the translation and rotation error are shown in Table\ref{Real_drone_comparison}.
+The translation and rotation error are shown in Table \ref{Real_drone_comparison}.
 Taking the \textit{Onboard\_test\_1} as an example, in Fig.\ref{onboard_flight} and Fig.\ref{online_fix_eight}, we further illustrate the estimated trajectories (translation and rotation) of our PL-EVIO against the ground truth, as well as their corresponding errors.
 The total trajectory length is 101.15m.
-The translation errors in the X, Y, and Z dimensions are all within 0.1m, while the rotation error of the Roll and Pitch dimensions are within 2\degree, and the Yaw dimension is within 6\degree.
+The translation errors in the X, Y, and Z dimensions are all within 0.1m, while the rotation error of the Roll and Pitch dimensions are within 2\degree, and the one in the Yaw dimension is within 6\degree.